- £513 per week

-George Stephenson Cottage is a lovely one bedroomed character property, situated next to the steam train station in the popular village of Grosmont near Whitby.
+Three Trees is a lovely one bedroomed character property, situated next to the steam train station in the popular village of Grosmont near Whitby.
 It offers a real treat for any train enthusiast, you may see steam train carriages just out of your cottage windows!
-George Stephenson Cottage is all on the ground floor and it can be used in conjunction with two bedroomed Sir Nigel Gresley Cottage next door.
+Three Trees is all on the ground floor and it can be used in conjunction with two bedroomed Sir Nigel Gresley Cottage next door.
 Situated in a quiet green cul-de-sac near the village centre and with easy access to Whitby, the cottage is ideal for a relaxing break as well as more active exploration of all the tourist attractions nearby.

 Entrance: Into hallway.

 Bathroom: Bath, shower over bath, toilet, washbasin.

 Kitchen: Fridge, freezer, gas hob, electric oven and grill, washing machine, microwave.

 Lounge/Dining Room: TV with Freeview and DVD player, a fireplace with stone and brick chimneypiece and open fire, table and chairs.

 Parking: Private parking for one car near the cottage, short but fairly steep slope down.

 Gaden/Patio: Patio with outside seating, large shared garden.

 Heating: Oil central heating, open fire in the lounge.
 Start-up fuel provided.

 Notes: Towels are provided.
 Mobile phone signal is variable.
 Free unlimited WiFi.